 I certainly have, as my casual interest evolved into a passion, and—admittedly—a bit of an obsession.
 Since starting the Society, I've learned more than I could have imagined, the result of researching and creating dozens of multimedia presentations touching on the science of scotch, and the history of the famous distilleries we visit in each bottle.

-After conducting over 150 whisky tasting sessions, sampling almost 400 kinds of scotch from more 150 different brands or distilleries, (and making many new friends along the way), I'm looking forward to uncorking all the bottles we haven't yet discovered.
+After conducting over 150 whisky tasting sessions, sampling over 400 kinds of whisky from more 150 different brands or distilleries, (and making many new friends along the way), I'm looking forward to uncorking all the bottles we haven't yet discovered.

 ~Kirk Figus, Club Founder